AmrOuf/weight-converter/README.md

 You can try the application through this link http://bit.ly/2SivphP

 ### To-do list
-Make the user choose the unit of the input weight
+Make the user choose the unit of the input weight from a drop-down menu